Kephalaia Gnostica

 5,83. Πασας περιτομας επτα κατα τον των πατερων λογον ευρηκαμεν, τεσσαρας μεν αυτων ͅ της εκτης ημερας τας δε λοιπας της ογδοης.

 V,84.
-THE intelligible temple is the pure nous, which keeps [safe] within it the full manifold wisdom of God (Eph 3:10); the temple of God is he who is a seer of the blessed Unity, and the altar of God is the contemplation of the Blessed Trinity.
+THE intelligible temple is the pure nous, which keeps [safe] within it the richly variegated wisdom of God (Eph 3:10); the temple of God is one who is a seer of the blessed Unity, and the altar of God is the contemplation of the Blessed Trinity.

 5,84. Ναος πνευματικος εστιν ο τηι θεου πολυποικιλωι σοφιαι κατοικητηριον ειναι ηξιωμενος· τελειται δε ειναι ναος θεωι οταν της αγιας τριαδος γνωσεως καταξιωθηι.